Protect your Android against spyware with Avast One

 Battery and data drain faster.
 Spyware software runs quietly in the background, aiming to stay hidden, but it uses a lot of extra battery and data (when you’re not on Wi-Fi) in the process, which can result in a higher phone bill, too.

 New or different apps or settings.
-Apps you don’t recall installing, or changed settings like a new homepage or constant pop-ups, can indicate an infection.
+Apps you don’t recall installing (including hidden Android apps), or changed settings like a new homepage or constant pop-ups, can indicate an infection.

 Constant overheating.
 Normal phone usage causes some warmth, but malware can cause your phone to overheat much more than usual.

 It can be tricky to diagnose the precise cause of these issues, because they could be due to another form of Android malware that needs to be removed.
-You also may need to speed up your Android or clean up your Android to improve problems with speed, battery, or overheating.
+To make sure your phone isn't infected with Pegaus spyware, follow our dedicated guide to Pegasus.

 If you suspect you have an infection, you should proceed with Android spyware removal right away.
 You want to remove spyware before it has a chance to expose your personal data to cybercriminals.
 Luckily, learning how to remove spyware from an Android phone isn’t too difficult — and you have a few options.

-Avast includes one of the best spyware removers for Android in our free Avast Mobile Security app.
+The free Avast One app includes one of the best spyware removers for Android in our free Avast Mobile Security app.
 It detects and removes all types of malware and prevents future infections.
 Here’s how to scan for spyware on your Android:

-Run an antivirus scan to detect spyware or any other forms of malware and viruses.
+Run an antivirus scan (Smart Scan) to detect spyware or any other forms of malware and viruses.

 Follow the instructions from the app to remove the spyware and any other threats that may be lurking.